biubiubiiu/Melon/README.md

 You can find information about how to gain access via the relevant links.

-Once you obtain the keys, you need to set them in your `local.properties'`
+Once you obtain the keys, you need to set them in your `local.properties`

 ```
 # Get this from amap